Democrats point fingers while Biden credits Trump for party’s election setbacks

 “If that’s the case, then I really do believe we’re going to win more seats than anybody could have imagined [in 2022],” he told The Washington Times.
 “It’s going to be bigger than the Tea Party wave in 2010.
 We’re going to see a rejection of Democrats and Joe Biden in a big way, just like we saw in Virginia last night, in 2022.”

-Others attributed the party’s weak performance to Mr. Biden’s low job-approval ratings, which have dropped roughly 10 points since early summer to around 43%.
+Others attributed the party’s weak performance to Mr. Biden’s low job-approval ratings, which have dropped roughly 10 points since early summer to about 43%.
 During that time, inflation has reached a 30-year high, consumers have confronted widespread shortages, and the administration botched a hasty withdrawal of military forces from Afghanistan.

 “I don’t think the Republicans themselves did anything to improve the party brand,” said GOP strategist Ford O’Connell.
 “They were successful [on Tuesday] because they literally watched Democrats light themselves on fire for the past 10 months.”